- How It Works

 The unique HAYGAIN method introduces a recently-patented, laboratory-proven manifold system designed to introduce steam in the hay in the most effective manner.
 This is located in a fully-insulated container incorporating a purpose-built steam generator, all components having been designed and manufactured by HAYGAIN.

-Steam is released from the steam generator into a multi-layer construction hose via an elbow, specifically designed to create a small amount of back pressure (75-100mb); as illustrated in the HG1000 model at the right, the steam is forced into and completely through the fully strung bale via the five-spiked manifolds.Carefully-controlled laboratory studies into the dynamics of steam and temperature distribution in both baled and loose hay resulted in the deltoid
+Steam is released from the steam generator into a multi-layer construction hose via an elbow, specifically designed to create a small amount of back pressure (75-100mb); the steam is forced into and completely through the fully strung bale via the five-spiked manifolds.Carefully-controlled laboratory studies into the dynamics of steam and temperature distribution in both baled and loose hay resulted in the deltoid

 configuration of the manifold.